 Washing their hands for twenty seconds with soap and water before and after eating, after sneezing or coughing into their hands, after using the restroom, after playing outdoors and any other time their hands are dirty.

-Using Kleenex to sneeze and coughing into their sleeves.
+Using tissues to sneeze and cough into their sleeves.

 Not sharing food and drink.